 The Green Stormwater Infrastructure (GSI) Maintenance Manual Development Process Plan was submitted to the PADEP by June 1, 2012.
 This plan describes the current green stormwater infrastructure maintenance program and provides an overview of the process to develop the GSI Maintenance Manual by June 1, 2014.

-A revised Clean Waters Comprehensive Monitoring Plan was submitted to the PADEP and USEPA January 10, 2014.
-The plan has been revised to incorporate PWD's responses to comments received from PADEP and USEPA.
-The revised plan is currently under review for approval.
+The Water Department's Comprehensive Monitoring Plan was approved May 28, 2014.
+The plan was originally submitted on June 1, 2013 and revised January 10, 2014 to incorporate PWD's responses to comments received from PADEP and USEPA.
 It is our initial plan for performing monitoring of natural and engineered systems associated with our Green City, Clean Waters program and addresses the monitoring and assessment of surface waters, groundwater, rainfall, CSO discharges, sewer flows, and green infrastructure performance.

 Comprehensive Monitoring Plan (10.1 MB)